Find out the difference between HTTP and HTTPS in this blog, and why your hotel’s website needs it.

 It is a common misconception that only banks and e-commerce websites need HTTPS.
 Every unprotected HTTP request can potentially reveal information about the behaviours and identities of your users.
 So it is important for every website to be secure.
 It is really where the future of the web lies.

 It improves credibility.
 According to a European web security survey, nine out of ten people were more likely to trust a website and purchase or book if security certification is clearly displayed.
 Imagine all the bookings you’d lose if your website was not a secure place for users to transact!

 HTTPS has better SEO value.
 Google recommends the usage of HTTPS and confirmed that it is a ranking factor in 2014.
-Since Google tends to favour more secure and better performing sites, it makes sense that they would factor the use of HTTPS into their ranking algorithm.
+Since Google tends to favour more secure and better-performing sites, it makes sense that they would factor the use of HTTPS into its ranking algorithm.

 Secure Your Staah Website Now

 STAAH takes security very seriously.
 We’re PCI-certified and ensure the highest level of web security is maintained so your guests can transact in peace.
 To complete the loop, you can secure your InstantSite or CustomSite website built on the STAAH platform.